Torbraw/Dbot-Website/index.md

 ### Monsters
 Monsters spawns randomly in the dedicated pve channel.
 You can attack a monster only one time and when he dies, each person who hit it has a chance to loot an item.

+### Pvp
+You can challenge other players to a turn-based pvp battle.
+Each player can choose between 4 actions and the one who get to 0 health loose.
+The winner gains coins, enchant gems & blood coins.
+Blood coins are used to buy exclusive pvp items & augmented drop chance for slot.

 ### Enchantment
 You obtain enchant gems every time you win at slot and when attacking a monster.
 You can use those gems to try and enchant your items to boost their statistics.
 There are 2 tier of enchants for every item and are represented by either * or ** at the end of the name depending on the tier.